María Antonia Bandrés Elósegui: Beatification

 The beatification process commenced with the inauguration of an informative process in Salamanca that opened on 23 January 1962.
 This concluded the following year after her writings were checked by theologians who certified their orthodoxy, on 10 July 1970, leading to the formal introduction of her cause on 11 May 1982, which entitled her to the title Servant of God.
-The Congregation for the Causes of Saints validated these two previous processes in Rome on 27 January 1983 and received the official Positio dossier in 1989 for further evaluation.
+The Congregation for the Causes of Saints validated these two previous processes in Rome on 27 January 1983 and received the positio in 1989 for further evaluation.

-She became titled as Venerable on 6 April 1995 after Pope John Paul II confirmed the fact that she had lived a life of heroic virtue.

-The miracle required for her beatification was investigated in Spain and received full validation on 12 May 1995 from the C.C.S. before a medical team examined the miracle in question and voiced their approval of it on 11 January 1996; theologians also assented on 29 March 1996 and the C.C.S. as well on 16 April 1996.
-The pope issued his final approval of this on 30 April 1996 and later beatified her in Saint Peter's Square on 12 May 1996.

-The current postulator for this cause is Ana Maria Cinco.
+Elósegui became titled as venerable on 6 April 1995, after Pope John Paul II confirmed the fact that she had lived a life of heroic virtue.
+A miracle attributed to the intercession of Elósegui was investigated in Spain and received validation on 12 May 1995 from the Congregation before a medical team approved it on 11 January 1996; theologians also assented on 29 March 1996 and the Congregation as well on 16 April 1996.
+The pope issued his approval of this on 30 April 1996 and later beatified Elósegui in Saint Peter's Square on 12 May 1996.
+The postulator for this cause is Ana Maria Cinco.